isomerpages/govtech-corp/media/technews/_posts/2019-03-07-post-How the government is building citizen centric digital services.md

 measures in place, they should not be taken for granted when developing digital services.</p>
 <h3>Putting people first</h3>
-<p>Finally, referencing the <a href="https://www.tech.gov.sg/digital-government-blueprint/?utm_source=top_nav" rel="noopener noreferrer nofollow" target="_blank">Digital Government Blueprint</a> that
+<p>Finally, referencing the Digital Government Blueprint that was published
-was published in June 2018, Mr Kok reiterated the importance of “serving with heart”.</p>
+in June 2018, Mr Kok reiterated the importance of “serving with heart”.</p>
 <p>“This is where the primacy of citizens’ needs overwrites the sovereignty
 of an agency,” he noted.
 Rather than just develop a policy, then provide specifications for an IT system to translate the policy to operations,